jdart/Spex/README.md

 `$spex->setLayout('one-column');`

-That would result in the layout found at `templates/layout/one-column.php` being used.
+That would result in Spex using the layout found at `templates/layout/one-column.php` being used.

 ### partial

-Partials contain reusable fragments of html like a sidebar or toolbar, the convention for partial files is that they are prefixed with an an underscore (`_`) and are found in `templates/`, i.e. `templates/_sidebar.php`.
-To call the partial _sidebar.php you run the below:
+Partials contain reusable fragments of html like a sidebar or toolbar.
+The convention for partial files is that they are prefixed with an an underscore (`_`) and are found in `templates/`, i.e. `templates/_sidebar.php`.
+To call the partial _sidebar.php you write the below:

 `$spex->partial('sidebar');`